nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 Interface, as specified above.

   - For example, when editing an expense entry in `StonksXD_Entries.csv`, `entry_description` must not be blank.
-  - Another example, when editing an income entry in `StonksXD_Entries.csv`, `amount` has to be a positive number and less than 1,000,000.
+  - Another example, when editing an income entry in `StonksXD_Entries.csv`, `amount` has to be between 0.05 and 1,000,000 inclusive.
   - Another example, when editing an expense entry in `StonksXD_Entries.csv`, category should be the ones available and specified earlier on in the user guide.